jayozer/webp_converter/README.md

 - **Node.js** 18 or higher
 - **npm** or **yarn**

-**Note**: No FFmpeg installation required!
-Video compression uses FFmpeg.wasm which runs in the browser.
+**Note**: No FFmpeg or image processing library installation required!
+All processing uses browser-native APIs and FFmpeg.wasm.

 ### Installation